Amended and Restated Bylaws

 The VWAA shall permit the formation of chapters which will operate under Chapter Guidelines prescribed by the VWAA Board of Directors and the Guidelines may be amended by the Board of Directors.

 Section 2.
 Judiciary Committee.
-The Judiciary Committee shall have as its purpose the gathering, organization and dissemination of information on the potential candidates for judgeships.
+The Judiciary Committee shall have as its purpose the gathering, organization and dissemination of information on the potential candidates for judgeships and the development of programs to train Association members on the judicial screening process and to encourage women attorneys to seek careers in the judiciary.
 Subject to approval by a majority of the Board of Directors, the President shall appoint a member of the Association to be the Chair of the Judiciary Committee.
-The President shall appoint to the judiciary committee not less than five (5) other members of the Association representing different geographical regions throughout the state.
-The Judiciary Committee shall provide contacts and information asto qualified possible candidates for any judicial vacancies when requested by the Board or any member of the Association.
-The Judiciary Committee may recommend to the Board of Directors for report on behalf of the Association any qualified candidates for judgeships.
+The President shall appoint to the Judiciary Committee not less than five (5) other members of the Association representing different geographical regions throughout the state.
+The Judiciary Committee shall provide contacts and information as to qualified possible candidates for any judicial vacancies when requested by the Board or any member of the Association.
+The Judiciary Committee may recommend to the Board of Directors for report on behalf of the Association, any qualified candidates for judgeships.
 This recommendation shall be based on a full investigation, including whenever possible a personal interview, and review of the candidate's credentials conducted by at least one (1) member of the Association.
 The Board may request the position of the local bar associations on the candidates and consider their positions.
-The Board may endorse a recommended candidate by a two-thirds vote of the directors present and voting at a regularly-scheduled meeting of the Board of Directors; provided, however, that if delaying the vote on such endorsement until the next regularly scheduled meeting of the Board would adversely affect the timeliness or effectiveness of such endorsement, one of the following two methods of approval may be used: 1) The executive committee is authorized to act on behalf of the Board.
-At least two thirds of the Executive Committee must vote in favor of a recommendation regarding a judicial candidate in order to make the recommendation official; or 2) The Board of Directors may act outside a regularly scheduled meeting, following notice to all members of the Board of Directors, by a two-thirds vote of all directors.
+The Board may endorse a recommended candidate by a two-thirds vote of the directors present and voting at a regularly scheduled meeting of the Board of Directors; provided, however, that if delaying the vote on such endorsement until the next regularly scheduled meeting of the Board would adversely affect the timeliness or effectiveness of such endorsement, one of the following two methods of approval may be used: 1) The executive committee is authorized to act on behalf of the Board.
+At least two-thirds of the Executive Committee must vote in favor of a recommendation regarding a judicial candidate in order to make the recommendation official; or 2) The Board of Directors may act outside a regularly scheduled meeting, following notice to all members of the Board of Directors, by a two-thirds vote of all directors.
 The President shall then notify the proper authorities and any other person or organization deemed appropriate of the name of the candidate.

 Section 4.
-By-laws Committee.
-The By-laws Committee shall have as its purpose the continuing revision of the Association's By-laws.
-The President shall appoint a member of the Board of Directors to be the chair of the By-laws Committee and not less than three (3) other members of the Association.
-The By-laws Committee shall meet on the call of its chair as the need arises.
+Bylaws Committee.
+The Bylaws Committee shall have as its purpose the continuing revision of the Association's Bylaws.
+The President shall appoint a member of the Board of Directors to be the chair of the Bylaws Committee and not less than three (3) other members of the Association.
+The Bylaws Committee shall meet on the call of its chair as the need arises.
+If the President appoints co-chairs, then the President may appoint two, rather than three, additional members.

 Section 7.
 Nominating Committee.
-The Nominating Committee shall be a standing and ongoing committee which shall have as its purpose the recommendation of members (1) for positions on the Board of Directors or as officers of the Association and (2) for appointments to outside organizations, as requested by the President.
-The 2nd Past President shall chair the Nominating Committee, the President shall appoint one member from each region and the President-elect to serve on the committee.
+The Nominating Committee shall be a standing and on-going committee which shall have as its purpose the recommendation of members (1) for positions on the Board of Directors or as officers of the Association and (2) for appointments to outside organizations, as requested by the President.
+The Immediate Past President shall chair the Nominating Committee, the President shall appoint one member from each chapter and region and the President-elect to serve on the committee.

 Adoption and Amendments